- HOLE #1

-A short to middle length par 3 with a green that slopes severely from left to right.
-From tee to green keep the ball below the hole.
+A short to mid length par 3 with a newly rebuilt (opened July 2022) green that can be tricky based on where the pin placement is and the many undulations.
 Par is a great score here.

 The fifth hole is another short 4-par where long hitters can get their drives close to the green.
 Be aggressive and challenge the left side to leave an easier play to the green.
 The green slopes from back to front.
 Birdie is a real possibility.